-All animals taken out will be tested for CWD by the Norwegian Veterinary Institute.
+All animals killed will be tested for CWD by the Norwegian Veterinary Institute (NVI).
 From this, the government will be provided with knowledge of the disease prevalence in the area.
-Sampling will further give opportunities for research and increased understanding of this severe disease in cervids.
+Sampling will give further opportunities for research and increased understanding of this severe disease in cervids.

-See interview with Jørn Våge, CWD coordinator at the Norwegian Veterinary Institute.
+See interview with Jørn Våge, CWD co-ordinator at the NVI.